Advanced Interface¶

 '你好世界'

 You can also clear the currently input content.
-Usually, when inputting text, the existing text is automatically cleared, but you can also manually clear it.
+Usually, inputting text automatically clears the existing text, but you can also clear it manually.

 Hint

-Continuously using the key interface to press the BACKSPACE key in a loop can also achieve a similar effect.
+Pressing the BACKSPACE key repeatedly via the key interface in a loop can achieve a similar effect.

 >>> element = d(className="android.widget.EditText")